 - Keep cast members orderly and productive during rehearsals; instruct cast members on theater rules and make sure they are followed.

-Sound Designer ($500 Stipend)
+Sound Designer ($500 stipend)

 Assist with basic sound needs at Ames City Auditorium (some auditorium staff and training will be available).
 Maintain microphones and run them during the show.
 This position will put in the most work during tech week and performances with weekly production meetings.
 This is a great opportunity if you’re looking to build audio production experience.
 An ideal candidate will have basic sound board and sound system knowledge.
 Ability to operate, maintain, and balance microphones.
 Duties will include: